Succession Planning and Exit Strategies For Plastic Surgeons

 A good solo plastic surgeon practice might be able to sell to a surgeon successor for about $250k to $1 million – paid over time.

-The surgeon purchaser typically starts as an associate on a salary for 2 to 3 years then
+The surgeon purchaser typically starts as an associate on a salary for 2 to 3 years then starts acquiring equity.
+See the blog on Equity Transfer options.

 A corporate buyer or platform wants to buy a sustainable future income stream – based on the surgeons continuing to work in the practice.